 Areas of Practice

-Mr. Werner is a seasoned first-chair litigator, whose prodigious representations over the past decade have been before all levels of courts and administrative tribunals, federal and state, and spanned a wide range of complex litigation matters.
-These matters have run the gamut from high-stakes, "bet the company” commercial disputes to disputes involving statutory, constitutional, communications, energy, environmental, insurance, intellectual property, false advertising, privacy and administrative law issues.
+Mr. Werner is a seasoned first-chair litigator, whose prodigious representations over the past decade have been before diverse decision-making authorities, including all levels of courts and administrative tribunals, federal and state, as well as arbitral tribunals, and spanned a wide range of complex litigation matters.
+These matters have run the gamut from “bet the company” commercial disputes to controversies involving statutory, constitutional, communications, energy, environmental, insurance, intellectual property, false advertising, privacy, and administrative law issues.

 Mr. Werner also regularly defends companies against putative class actions, particularly suits involving claims of unfair competition, state consumer protection statutes, and products liability.
-He successfully represented an association of communications providers in defeating certification of a putative class of landowners seeking damages for alleged unauthorized “telecommunications” use of easements they had granted to an electric utility, and is currently defending the trial court's decision on appeal .
-He is also currently defending nine coordinated class actions in an MDL proceeding and related state court actions on behalf of an international automobile manufacturer.
+Recently, he successfully represented an association of communications providers in defeating certification of a putative class of landowners seeking damages for alleged unauthorized “telecommunications” use of easements they had granted to an electric utility, and is currently defending the trial court's decision on appeal.

 His practice includes significant trial and appellate experience.
 In recent years, Paul has tried multiple disputes to judgment as co-lead counsel.
 He also recently assisted with a multi-week trial in federal court involving false advertising claims that resulted in a favorable jury verdict.
 Mr. Werner also regularly represents clients in state and federal appellate courts, including the United States Supreme Court.
 Mr. Werner's matters are regularly reported in the media, including Law360.